jmichel7/LaurentPolynomials.jl/README.md

 The  functions  `divrem`,  `div`,  `%`,  `gcd`,  `gcdx`,  `lcm`, `powermod` operate  between  true  polynomials  over  a  field,  using  the polynomial division.
 Over a ring it is better  to use `pseudodiv` and `srgcd` instead of  `divrem`  and  `gcd`  (by  default  `gcd`  between  integer polynomials delegates to `srgcd`.

-`exactdiv`  does the division  (over a field  or a ring)  when it is exact, otherwise returns `nothing`.
+`exactdiv`  does  division  (over  a  field  or  a  ring) when it is exact, otherwise gives an error.

 ```julia-repl
 julia> divrem(q^3+1,2q+1) # changes coefficients to field elements